BogeticN/COVID-19-Tracker/README.md

 - There is an option to register and log in.
 - There is a search input field to look for a specific country,as well as a filter to show 20,50 or 100 countries
 - By clicking on any country in the table,we can access more detailed information about it
-- Graphs that show certain stati
+- Graphs that show certain statistics
 - There are also graphs showing certain statistics (e.g. total number of cases since the beginning of the pandemic)

 ## ToDo functionality